sathomas/jsDataV.is/src/text/apndB/03-vizviews.md

 }
 ```

 There are a few other minor improvements we can make to the presentation which you can find in the book's source code.
 The last piece of the View is implementing the `render` method.
-In that method, we use `toJSON` to get an object corresponding the Run model, and then we start the `obj2Html` recursion with that object.
+In that method, we use `toJSON` to get an object corresponding to the Run model, and then we start the `obj2Html` recursion with that object.

 ``` {.javascript .numberLines}
 render: function () {